 The irony of the game is that it plays very much like a re-vamped version of a classic Arnold Schwarzenegger video game; the NES/Commodore 64 version of Commando (which had amazing music by the way).
 It has similar controls, albeit mapped to two analog sticks instead of a single d-pad for combining movement and aim, uses a similar-but-less-dynamic ¾ downward view, and runs at the same 320×240 resolution… …I’m kidding about the last one… kind of.

 Sometimes it looks pretty good, especially the likeness of the main characters, but most of the time it looks like it’s running at 1024×600.
 With that in mind you’re going to want to sit as far back from the TV as you can.
 Honestly, this kind of low-res crap shouldn’t be happening with a game that’s this simple visually, particularly when we’re this close to the end of this console generation’s lifecycle.
-If my eyes are deceiving me, and it’s actually, natively 720p then for some reason it’s a really low-res looking 720p.
+If my eyes are deceiving me, and it’s online casino actually, natively 720p then for some reason it’s a really low-res looking 720p.

 Graphics aside (they’re only superficial anyway) each of the four characters has their own set of skills, weapons, power-ups and area of expertise.
 Gunnar (Dolph) is a strong sniper and dishes out more damage when shooting other snipers, while Barney (Sly) is a good all-rounder who can toss grenades when he isn’t using his signature dually pistols or colt.
 Can’t remember what special powers Yin Yang (Jet Li) had, but he uses knives pretty extensively (which I thought was Statham’s character’s thing).
 Lastly, Hale Ceasar (Terry Crews) is the demolitions expert who’s rocking a jackhammer, which is a full-auto shotgun with no range, when he isn’t setting off explosives.
 Combine all that with signature CQ kills and the ability to use unique hand-to-hand moves, and there’s plenty of ways to dish out expendability.